 The final stage was the preparation of the TMP and the completion of the supporting documents and reports.
-The draft TMP will be presented to Thunder Bay City Council and will be followed by a public review period.
-Following any changes that arise from the public review, the final TMP will be presented to Council once more for final adoption.
+A draft TMP was presented to Thunder Bay City Council and was available for a 30-day public review and comment period.
+The final TMP presented to Council for adoption included changes that arose from public review.